Jack Hedley

-Jack Snowdon Hawkins (28 October 1929 – 11 December 2021), better known as Jack Hedley, was an English film, voice, radio, stage, character, theater, screen and television actor best known for his performances on television.
+Jack Snowdon Hawkins (28 October 1929 – 11 December 2021), better known as Jack Hedley, was an English film, voice, radio, stage, character, theatre, screen and television actor best known for his performances on television.
 His birth name necessitated a change to avoid confusion with his namesake who was already registered with the British actors' trade union Equity.

-Personal life
+Early life and education

 Hedley was born in London in 1929.
 His mother, Dorothy Withill, was 19 when she gave birth to him, and later married Albert Hawkins in 1936, although this man was not his father.
 He never knew the identity of his biological father.
 He came from humble beginnings, and used to earn money by collecting sacks of horse manure from the streets and selling them as fertiliser.
-However, he won a Beaverbrook scholarship to Downleas prep school, then won another scholarship to Bryanston, and then another to Dartmouth.
+However, he won a Beaverbrook scholarship to Downleas prep school, then another scholarship to Bryanston School, a boarding and day public school (at the time for boys only), in the village of Bryanston, near the market town of Blandford Forum, in Dorset, and finally another to the Britannia Royal Naval College in Dartmouth, where he became a cadet.
 He took a degree in history in 18 months.